Credit Cards Cash Back Credit Cards

 Card Details

-Bonus categories and rewards
+Consider bonus categories and rewards rates

-0% intro APR and balance transfer cards
+Check out 0% intro APR and balance transfer cards while you're at it

-In addition to earning cash rewards, some cash back cards also offer a 0% intro APR on purchases or balance transfers for a set time period, usually a number of months or billing cycles.
-If you're interested in transferring a balance to a new card to save on interest, make sure you review the fine print about balance transfer fees, which typically cost around 3-5% of the amount of each transfer.
+In addition to earning cash rewards, some cash back cards also offer a 0% intro APR on purchases and/or balance transfers for a set time period — usually a number of months or billing cycles (such as 18 months).
+(Just note that the best balance transfer cards are often not the best cash back cards.)

 FAQs